Introduction to BoxLayout in Java

 6. removeLayoutComponent(Component comp): This method removes the mentioned component from the container’s layout.

-7. layoutContainer(Container contnr): This method lays the layout of the container when it is called by the Abstract Window Toolkit (AWT).
+7. layoutContainer(Container contnr): This method lays the container’s layout when called by the Abstract Window Toolkit (AWT).

 8. invalidateLayout(Containercontnr): This method discards the cached information of the layout.
 In other words, it invalidates the layout.

-Example 1: Java program to create a BoxLayout with X-Axis
+Java program to create a BoxLayout with X-Axis.

 Code: